• Skip to primary navigation

 • Sift flour and cocoa powder right into the same bowl.
 Gently fold just until no more dry streaks of flour remain.

 • Add 1 cup of mini eggs and fold.
 Pour into lined baking pan, spreading out the batter to the edges.
-Top with more mini eggs.
 Bake for 32-37 minutes.
 They’re ready when the edges are set and the middle is puffed up.
+Bake it less for more gooey fudgy brownies and more for a firmer brownie.

 • Once cooled, lift them out by pulling at the parchment paper.
 Slice into 16 squares (four by four).
 Clean the knife with a damp towel between each cut for clean slices.